timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 Based on the above definition of Kubernetes scalability, a definition for the scalability of Kubernetes controllers is derived.
 In this context, "controller setup" refers to a set of coherent controller instances.
 First, it is required to devise how to quantify the scale of or load on a specific controller setup.
-As controllers are an essential part of Kubernetes, the load is quantified in a subset of the scaling dimensions of Kubernetes itself.
+As controllers are an essential part of Kubernetes, the load is quantified in a subset of Kubernetes' scaling dimensions.
 For a given controller setup, the load has two dimensions:

 1. \dimn{count}The number of API objects that the controller watches and reconciles.